In today’s high-growth companies, leadership development isn’t a luxury.

 It’s easy to say “We hire for culture,” but unless you’ve defined and operationalized that culture, you’re just hoping for alignment.

-We worked with a financial services company that kept losing talented hires because they hadn’t translated their values into behaviors.
-Once we helped them define their ORG ID — Vision, Values, Strategy, and Voice — everything shifted.
+A financial services firm kept losing talented hires.
+Their values were written down.
+They hadn’t been translated into behaviors.
+Once they defined their ORG ID (Vision, Values, Strategy, and Voice), everything shifted.
 They created meeting rhythms around those values.
 They celebrated behaviors that aligned.
 Their culture got sticky.

 Ask yourself: